live-codes/livecodes/docs/docs/sdk/js-ts.md

 Default: `"lazy"`

+Sets how the playground loads:

-"eager": The playground loads immediately.
+- `"eager"`: The playground loads immediately.

-"lazy": A playground embedded low down in the page will not load until the user scrolls so that it approaches the viewport.
+- `"lazy"`: A playground embedded low down in the page will not load until the user scrolls so that it approaches the viewport.

-"click": The playground does not load automatically.
+- `"click"`: The playground does not load automatically.
 Instead, a "Click-to-load" screen is shown.

 ### `params`

 Type: [`UrlQueryParams`](../api/interfaces/EmbedOptions.md#params)

-An object that represents [URL Query parameters](../configuration/query-params.md).
+An object that represents [URL Query parameters](../configuration/query-params.md), that can be used to configure the playground.

 These 2 snippets produce similar output: